 Domestic Abuse Exemption/Extender

-An individual who is a past or present victim/survivor of domestic abuse may be exempt from Employment Services activities and/or have certain program regulations waived on a case-by-case basis, for as long as domestic abuse would put the survivor's safety and well-being at risk.
-Program requirements/regulations that may be waived, include:
+An individual who is a past or present victim/survivor of domestic abuse may be exempt from Employment Services activities and/or have certain program regulations waived on a case-by-case basis, but only for as long as domestic abuse would put the survivor's safety and well-being at risk.

-• WTW participation
+• Welfare-to-Work (WTW) participation

 • 60-month time limit on receipt of CalWORKs benefits